00mjk/jfmt/README.md

   `%f<n>:` A float or a double number rounded to **n** decimal places.
 (E.g.: `%f3`)<br>
   `%r`: String in a reversed format<br>
   `%t`: **java.util.Date** format - default is "_yyyy-MM-dd_"<br>
-  `%a`: List, ArrayList, Set, HashSet in a format like this: [ "element1" "element2" ]
 </details>

 Note: Assign the appropriate type of variable to the characters, otherwise, it will not be formatted.<br>